bcavagnolo/urbangraph/README.md

    $ export DATABASE_URL=postgres://urbangraph:<password>@localhost/urbangraph
    $ python manage.py syncdb

+6a.
+Create suitable shape files for the geographies you need.
+You can probably
+    skip this step if you only need the geographies in data/shapes/counties.
+    And of course your db settings and stuff may differ here.

+    $ pgsql2shp -f data/shapes/counties.shp
+      "select name,1 as level_id,the_geom from geography_county where bayarea"

+6b.
+Populate shape table with initial geography

+   $ shp2pgsql -g poly -s 3740 -a data/shapes/counties urbangraph_shape urbangraph | psql -U urbangraph -h localhost urbangraph

+7. Launch the development server:

    $ python manage.py runserver

-6. Point your browser at the development server and expect the front page to appear
+7. Point your browser at the development server and expect the front page to appear

    http://localhost:8000/

-7. Run the tests:
+8. Run the tests:

    $ python manage.py test